epidemian/advent-of-code-2020/README.md

 - Day 19: **Ruby regular expressions support recursion!** Part 1 could be mapped into a regex quite intuitively.
 Part 2, with its recursive rules, didn't look like it.
 But thankfully Ruby's regexes support recursive patterns, so the regex-based approach still worked :)
 - Day 20: part 1 was relatively easy due to some insight about the input data.
 Part 2 was a total PITA.
 - Day 21: a piece of cake compared to previous day!
-- Day 22: CPU-intensive recursion!
+- Day 22: CPU-intensive challenge with *lots* of recursion!
+Had to use a couple of optimizations:
+    - Using a `Set` instead of an array to remember previous rounds reduced the running time from almost 2 minutes to ~10 seconds.
+    - Saving the previous rounds as marshalled values reduced the time from 10 to 3.5 seconds.